frozenfroggie/voting-app/README.md

 VoteR is a fullstack web application, developed for FCC bootcamp.
-It's build on Clementine.js boilerplate.
+It's based on Clementine.js boilerplate.